devychen/Course_Intro2CL/README.md

 **S1 CL and Definition**
 1. **Defining of Computational Linguistics**
 Brings computer and languages together.
 The specific study of language from a computational perspective.
 The study of of computer systems for understanding and generating natural language.
-2. **Aims of the field**
-To get computers to perform human language tasks.
+2. **Aims of the field**: To get computers to perform human language tasks.
 3. **Different characteristics and applications**
-Sentimen analysis, dialogue system, speech recognition, machine translation.
+Sentimen analysis, dialogue system, speech recognition, machine translation, etc.
 4. **Different perspectives (theory, methods, tasks)**
 - _Theory_: Describing content and format of descriptions of phenomena, including formulating abstract models/frameworks to understand underlying pricinciples governing language structures and behaviours. _Understanding_
 - _Methods_: Developing tools, procedures, formalism to facilitate NLP/ML by creating algorithms/models. _Modeling_
 - _Tasks_: applying methods to solve specific language tasks. _Utilising_
 5. **Different methodologies (rule-based, statistical approaches)**
-- _Rule-based approaches_: Explicitly model language by defining set of linguistic rules and structures.
+- _Rule-based approaches_: Explicitly model language by defining set of linguistic rules and structures crafted by human experts.
+Reply on predefined sets of linguisitcs rule.
+Transparent, interpretable, but labour-intensive and struggle from complexity.
-- _Statistical approaches_: Implicitly model language by
+- _Statistical approaches_: Implicitly model language based on patterns and probabilities derived from large datasets, leaveraging statisitcal models and ML algorithms to learn these patterns.
+Handles complexity, struggle from limited training data.
+- _How language is related to this_: Language is rule-govened yet shows statistical regularities.
+Rule-based capture explicit linguistic features, statistical embrace implicit statistical patterns.
+The interplay between them reflects the multidimensional nature of language in computational modeling.
-6. Relation to General Linguistics
+6. **Relation to General Linguistics**
+- GL is the study of human language as a universal and recogniasble part of human behaviours and cognitive abilities.
+- Common foundation in exploration of language
+- Approches and Outlook: GL looks at language universals and principles which apply to all languages, CL deals more specifically with the technological aspects of language processing.
+GL covers entirety of human languages.
+CL focuses on pratical applications and the development.
+GL - theoretical foundations, CL - real application.
+- CL can be viewed as an applied subset of GL, theoretical insights from the latter guide the CL models for practical language-specific tassks.
+Altogther contribute to our understanding of language.
-7. Main subtasks in NLP (NLU, NLG)
+7. **Main subtasks in NLP (NLU, NLG)**
+- NLU
+- NLG

 S2 Encoding Language
 Writing Systems